This lesson is being piloted (Beta version)

 ax.set_ylabel("Y values")

-One can also control the location, orientation and size of the text by adding the keyword arguments size = 15, orientation = 45
+One can also control the size and rotation of the text by adding the keyword arguments size = 15, rotation = 45

 An important detail is that when you want to do changes and show them in your plot you must apply these changes between the ax.plot and plt.show() commands.
 Why?
 These commands act on the canvas that is currently being drawn, so it should make sense that one has to first create the canvas with the plot with ax.plot() and apply changes afterwards.
 When you are done with it, only then you may use the plt.show() as this will dump to the screen all changes applied.
 Any command used after plt.show() will return an error since matplotlib does not know what is the canvas to be worked on.